TestCentricity/testcentricity_web/README.md

 # TestCentricityWeb

 The TestCentricity™ core generic framework for desktop and mobile web site testing implements a Page Object and Data Object Model DSL for use with Cucumber, Capybara, and Selenium-Webdriver.

+The TestCentricity™ web gem supports running testing against the following web test targets:
-It supports testing against locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge), locally hosted emulated iOS and Android mobile browsers (using Firefox), a "headless" browser (using Poltergeist and PhantomJS), or on cloud hosted desktop or mobile web browsers using the BrowserStack, Sauce Labs, CrossBrowserTesting, or TestingBot services.
+* locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge)
+* locally hosted emulated iOS and Android mobile browsers (using Firefox)
+* a "headless" browser (using Poltergeist and PhantomJS)
+* cloud hosted desktop or mobile web browsers using the BrowserStack, Sauce Labs, CrossBrowserTesting, or TestingBot services.

 ## Installation